 - Provide solutions during periods of challenging cash flow

 - Enhance discipline and efficiency around the management and collection of accounts receivable

 - Fuel growth and profitability

-In commercial lending the credit worthiness of the borrower is the deciding factor in getting a loan.
-In contrast, an ABL line looks at the credit worthiness of the borrowers debtors.
+In commercial lending, the credit worthiness of the borrower is the deciding factor in obtaining a loan.
+In contrast, an ABL line looks at the credit worthiness of the borrower’s debtors.
 This is to ensure that the borrower’s customers can pay back the obligated invoices.
-A traditional line of credit would have a credit limit set by the accounts receivable size over a period of time, whereas an asset based line would have a revolving credit limit that reflects the current accounts receivable.
+A traditional line of credit would have a credit limit set by the accounts receivable size over a period of time, whereas an asset-based line would have a revolving credit limit that reflects the current accounts receivable.
 Also, an ABL line has to be monitored closely since the line often reflects daily changes.
 One must constantly review the status of the borrower’s accounts payable, accounts receivable and inventory.
 A traditional commercial line would not require this level of review.

 In factoring, a business sells its accounts receivables at a discount.
 Factoring is not a loan, it is the purchase of an asset.
 Asset-based lending is an actual loan that the borrower can use on a daily basis.
 The borrower is still collecting on the invoices, but the cash goes directly to the ABL group and is then applied to pay down their line.
 Depending on the terms of an asset-based loan, a borrower would not have to tell their debtors that their invoices are owned by the ABL group.
 In factoring, the debtor would directly pay the factor (financial institution) for the full value of the asset.